Kubernetes Service Discovery#

 - the cache is invalidated when an event is received.

-- the cache is validated once the instances are retrieved from the cluster, in the fetchNewServiceInstances
+- the cache is validated, if and only if, the instances are retrieved successfully from the cluster, in the fetchNewServiceInstances method.

-method is overrided to customize the expiration strategy.
+- the cache method is overridden to customize the expiration strategy.
 In this case the collection of service instances will be kept until an event occurs.